Typical Applications of KLIPPEL QC SYSTEM

 This test setup provides a cost efficient solution.
 Two lines with identical DUTs can be tested by using one KLIPPEL QC System only.
 One DUT can be mounted / dismounted while the other is tested.
 Thanks to the complete two channel architecture of the Production Analyzer hardware, the test environments can be switched automatically (speaker, microphone).
 An optional ambient noise microphone can be used to ensure Production Noise Immunity.

-The quality of headphones depends on many factors.
-Most important are the frequency response and the match between left and right channel.
+In quality control, other requirements like simple handling, speed, stability, robustness against ambient noise and reproducibility are much more important in order to pursue the ultimate goal of distinguishing good from bad units reliably.
+The most important test parameters are the frequency response and the matching between left and right channel.
 Furthermore, excessive harmonic distortion shall be reliably detected as well as any disturbing rattling and buzzing noises, even if operated at high level.
+Additionally, the functionality of signal processing features like ANC (active noise control) need a quick verification.

 Leak Detection for Large Subwoofer